 Trump is calling for the execution of Democratic lawmakers for a video they put out reminding military personnel that they must not follow illegal orders.

-All of the lawmakers is a veteran.
+All of the lawmakers are veterans.

 https://www.youtube.com/watch?v=iDyaKJCH774